 Even if parents who are moving do not need permission, they should always keep the non-residential parent notified of where the children are residing.
 And if they are moving beyond the allowable distances, they must get permission to do so.

-The new family law statute establishes a new process for when a parent wishes to relocate with the child beyond allowable distances.
+The new Illinois family law statute establishes a new process for when a parent wishes to relocate with the child beyond allowable distances.
 Majority or equal-time parents seeking to move with the child are required to send written notice to the other parent, stating that they intend to move.
 The notice must:

 If the non-moving parents agree with the move, they sign the written notice which is filed with the court, and the move would be allowed.
 If the non-moving parent objects to the move, or does not sign the written notice, the moving parent must file a court petition asking for permission to relocate.